LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

    numbers.txt

 you should be told that the file does not exist.
-Recall that the executable created by MonoDevelop is two directories down through :file:`bin` to :file:`Debug`.
+Recall that the executable created by Xamarin Studio is two directories down through :file:`bin` to :file:`Debug`.
 This is the default
-*current directory* when MonoDevelop runs the program.
+*current directory* when Xamarin Studio runs the program.
 You can refer to
 a file that is not in the current directory.
 A full description is in the next section, but briefly, what we need now: